 Start group placement.
 Toilet queues can be long, so keep this in mind when moving toward the start area.
 Have enough time (30-60 minutes) to find your start group.

 As preparations have been made, transitioning from pre-race to race is easier.

 Now that you’ve finished your pre-race preparation, it’s time to focus on race strategies.

 As you review the course map, find the locations of water stops, aid stations, and portable toilets.
+Plan your bathroom breaks strategically.
 The first toilets are usually the most crowded.

 There are often gels or electrolyte drinks available on the course.
 You should only use these products if you have practiced using them.
 Even slight variations in sugar concentration can cause stomach upset.
 Bring your own supply.